Managing your team

 Users have full access to an organization and can update sites, modify assets, schedule scans, and generally use most functionality.
 Users are not permitted to reset other user’s security credentials, bulk delete data, or delete an organization.

-Viewers have read-only access to everything within an organization.
-This includes the export API token, all inventory data, all reports, and all task configurations.
+Viewers have read-only access to an organization.
+This includes all inventory data, all reports, and all task configurations.
 Viewers are not allowed to interact with tasks, modify settings, or update assets.
-Viewers may download the command-line Rumble Scanner and install Rumble Explorers.
+Viewers may not download the command-line Rumble Scanner and install Rumble Explorers, and they do not have access to view API tokens or export tokens.

 Billing users are unable to see any asset data, but can manage the licensing, billing, and entity settings for the account.